 The potential issue here is if a divorce casts doubt on whether the marriage was genuine.
 A waiver to the joint petition is available.
 The conditional residence can file Form I-751 after divorce.
-But USCIS will almost certainly give the case additional scrutiny.
-They want to make sure that the marriage was entered with good intentions.
-This is, USCIS needs to confirm that the marriage was not for the purposes of circumventing immigration law and fraudulently obtaining a green card.
+But USCIS will give the case additional scrutiny.
+They want to make sure that you entered the marriage with good intentions.
+Specifically, USCIS needs to confirm that the marriage was not for the purposes of circumventing immigration law and fraudulently obtaining a green card.

 The conditional resident will need to provide ample evidence that the marriage was the real thing.
 USCIS recognizes that couples who were once in love and committed to each other can have their relationship fall apart.
 But the burden of proof is on the conditional resident to prove this fact.

 A divorce after obtaining your conditional green card shouldn’t stop you from filing your I-751 petition.
 In fact, you may prepare Form I-751 on CitizenPath with a waiver to the joint filing requirement (due to divorce after green card).
 However, we always recommend that you speak to an immigration attorney before filing I-751 with a waiver.
 The stakes are high.
+Failure to file Form I-751 or an unsuccessful petition will likely result in removal proceedings (deportation).
 Make sure you get the right advice for your specific situation.

 Divorce After Green Card Application

 There are various ways that a marriage can help make you eligible for a green card.
 A U.S. citizen or permanent resident can petition a spouse for permanent residence (green card).
 But you may also be the spouse of someone else who was sponsored.
 This is known as a derivative applicant.